The 3 Greatest Fears of Swimsuit Season

 Maybe you’re on the other end of the spectrum.
 Perhaps your doctor told you to diet last summer, you’ve lost 30 pounds since then, and you can’t wait to wear a swimsuit to show off your new body.
 But what if no one notices your new body?
 Well, then you might be dieting for the wrong reasons.

-Health should be our goal, not impressing others.
+Being healthy, should be our goal, not impressing others.
 Unfortunately, people aren’t always impressed easily.
-Perhaps they’ll comment on how amazing you look.
-Maybe they won’t.
+Maybe they’ll comment on how amazing you look, or maybe they won’t.

-However, it’s incredibly important not to base your self-image and self-worth on whether or not someone comments on your body.
-My counselor has actually told me this before in my recovery from anorexia.
-Flawed human beings—even friends and family members—are an unreliable and fickle foundation.
+However, it’s incredibly important not to base your self-image and self-worth on whether or not someone says something positive about your body.
+My counselor has told me this during my recovery from anorexia.
+You can’t base your feelings about your body on what other people say—or don’t say—about it.

 3. I’ll be the only one not wearing a bikini.

 Imagine this scenario: You’re invited to a party at a local beach.
-Your friend invited you, plus a lot of her other friends.
+Your friend invited you and several of her other friends.
 Although you arrive in a one-piece swimsuit, the other girls are wearing tiny bikinis.
 And the guys are all over them.
 The party is a blast…not.

-Okay, I won’t downplay this fear because it’s legit.
+Okay, I won’t downplay this fear because it’s actually legit.
 But we simply have to let go of it.
-Yes, that’s easier said than done.
-It’s not impossible, though.

 As Gretchen Saffles shared on The Well-Watered Woman, modesty reveals the state of your heart.
 Are you trying to shine the spotlight on yourself?
 A string bikini certainly accomplishes that goal.
 Are you trying to shine the spotlight on your Savior?
 A string bikini probably isn’t the best choice.
 Pointing others to Jesus is worth the cost of standing out in a crowd of bikini-clad women (and their shallow admirers).